ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/README.md

 Clearly document the algorithm steps in the code.

 4. Evaluation:
-Evaluate the algorithm on images from [Evaluation Data](https://drive.google.com/drive/folders/1yEtBTO41igEbXU_DG2ACTM4JOCp2XTyx?usp=drive_link) and extra images from [Extra Evaluation Data](https://kondata.uni-konstanz.de/radar/de/dataset/gckMwoUnrbKCTVDV.TwinNetworkDataZebrafish_Temperature).
+Evaluate the algorithm on images from [Evaluation Data](https://drive.google.com/drive/folders/1yEtBTO41igEbXU_DG2ACTM4JOCp2XTyx?usp=drive_link) (extra images can be downloaded from [Extra Evaluation Data](https://kondata.uni-konstanz.de/radar/de/dataset/gckMwoUnrbKCTVDV.TwinNetworkDataZebrafish_Temperature)).
 Include comprehensive metrics in the evaluation, such as accuracy, precision, recall, etc. Feel free to include as many metrics as you consider necesary.
-Your creativity in the evaluation workflow will be graded to.
+Your creativity in the evaluation workflow will be graded too.

 Provide a Jupyter notebook showcasing the entire process, including raw image loading, masking, and result analysis.
 Comment the steps.